How Active and Passive Solar Water Heaters Work

 - Direct Circulation Systems.
 This type is rather simpler because a heat-transfer fluid is not utilized.
 Instead, the water circulates through both the heat exchanger and the collector.

 - Indirect Circulation Systems.
-This type usually installed in regions that undergo a hard freeze.
-It uses a heat-transfer fluid analogous to car antifreeze.
+This type usually installed in areas that tend to undergo a hard freeze in the winter.
+They use a heat-transfer fluid analogous to car antifreeze.

 Circulation pumps are used to flow the fluid through the heat exchanger and collector.
 Next, the heated fluid flows through coils in the storage tank which in turn heats the water.